pyrustic/jesth/README.md

 from jesth import write
 ...

-# if the document is linked to a Jesthfile, call its `save` method
+# if the document is linked to a JesthFile, call its `save` method
 document.save()

 # or save to a new path